supreethr23/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

     With the alert in place, if the CPU usage on average exceeds 80%, an email like this is sent.

     ![Screenshot of the warning email](../images/dp300-lab12-img13.png)

->**Results:** In this exercise you've learned how Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
-You've just seen how you can easily configure alerts for Azure SQL Databases.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 - Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.